implydata/learn-druid/website/courses/druid-basics/index.md

 ## Get started with Druid

 The official Apache Druid documentation Quick Start guide helps you through downloading the latest Apache Druid release and getting it up and running.
 If you have time, running Apache Druid on your laptop is a great first step.

-1. Open the the [Local quickstart](https://druid.apache.org/docs/latest/tutorials/) in the Apache Druid docs.
+1. Open the [Local quickstart](https://druid.apache.org/docs/latest/tutorials/) in the Apache Druid docs.
-1. Check that you have the prerequisite hardware and software.
+2. Check that you have the prerequisite hardware and software.
-1. Follow the instructions to Druid it on your own machine!
+3. Follow the instructions to Druid it on your own machine!

-If you don't have time, don't worry – watch the walkthrough in the follwoing video:
+If you don't have time, you can watch the demonstration in the following video:

 <!--TBD UPDATE FINAL VIDEO-->